5 Ways to Talk to Your Kids About Friendship

 Nataliya / Pexels / One of the most effective ways to bring your kids on the same page could be leading by example.

-When your kids witness firsthand how friendships work, they will have a better understanding of what to expect and how to navigate them.
+When your kids witness firsthand how friendships work, they will better understand what to expect and how to navigate them.

 Teach Them Online Friendships and Safety